Vintageinfo – All About Vintage Lighting

 Manufacturer: Arredoluce, Monza, Italy.

-Other versions: This Angelo Lelii table lamp was made in several variations.
-Angelo Lelii designed several lamps in this style, as you can see below.
+Other versions: This Angelo Lelii table lamp was produced in several variations.
+Angelo Lelii designed a number of lamps in a closely related style.

 Arredoluce